-Yes, it’s November, but no, it’s never too early to talk strategy when it comes to visiting Disneyland during the holidays.
+Yes, it’s July, but no, it’s never too early to talk strategy when it comes to Christmas time at Disneyland.

 When have I steered you wrong when it comes to Disney?